Student Code of Conduct

 10. Dismissal from the College of Pharmacy

-The Associate Deans will confer to review the recommendation, seek confidential input and guidance from collegiate or university resources as needed, and make a final decision regarding the sanction.
-If a sanction involves any aspect of grading or assessment of performance in a course, the course coordinator will be consulted.
-If a sanction results in a failing grade in a course or places the student in jeopardy of academic probation, the chair of the Student Success and Progression Committee will be notified.
+The Associate Deans will confer to review the recommendation, seek confidential input and guidance from collegiate or university resources as needed, and make a final decision regarding the sanction(s).
+If a sanction involves any aspect of grading or assessment of performance in a course, the course coordinator will be contacted to make noted adjustments.
+If a sanction results in a failing grade in a course or places the student in jeopardy of academic probation, the Student Success and Progression Committee (SSPC) will be notified.
+Members of the SSPC must keep details of Honor Council sanctions confidential.
 The student will be notified of the outcome.

 Appeals Process